 The team trained me on the LBS software, and we put it to use right away.
 It was using the software that we discovered the suspect was not only talking with a family member, he was staying right under our noses.
 We set a trap and the suspect walked right into it, allowing us to take him to custody and off the streets where he put all our lives at risk.

 High School.
 It’s difficult enough.
 The classes have gotten harder, you feel like you’re not getting smarter, the pressure of your future is looming over you, and weird stuff is happening with your body.
 It can be stressful.
 It doesn’t help that a guy like Sakamato is being so cool.
 Or zombies are attacking the windows.
 Or that your entire school is filled with powerful martial artists ready to fight at a moment’s notice.
 Ok, so high school anime might be a little different than your experience.

 Haven’t You Heard?
 I’m Sakamoto follows the journey of Sakamato imparting his perfections on his fellow students with unparalleled grace.
-The story follows him as he goes about completing normal high school tasks with style and elegance leaving his fellow students in awe.
-The best part, Sakamato is completely oblivious to all of it.

 High School of The Dead is a wonderfully zombie anime experience.
 Ripe with plenty of fan-service, the story follows six high school survivors who attempt to shoot, slice, and smash their way to survival.
 Also one of the best horror anime I’ve ever seen.